 1. Determine when you feel more hungry

-Of course, any living species eats to survive, however, this is not the only reason why we eat.
-As we’ve already mentioned above, food also brings pleasure and is an instant reward.
+Of course, any living species eats to survive.
+However, there are other reasons we eat.
+As mentioned above, food also brings pleasure and is an instant reward.
 Thus, our emotional state has a direct impact on our hunger.
-If you feel sad, it may be a reason why you also feel hungry.
-Therefore, it’s essential to eliminate stresses and to know when you actually want to eat, and when you just need to calm down.
+If you feel sad, it may be why you also feel hungry.
+Therefore, it's essential to eliminate stress and know when you want to eat and when you just need to calm down.

 2. Get more sleep

 You may have heard that a short nap is terrible for your health.
-However, it’s important to understand that it affects all the systems in your body, including your brain and digestive system.
+However, it's essential to understand that it affects all the systems in your body, including your brain and digestive system.
 Your body needs 7-8 hours of sleep every night.
-If you sleep less, your nervous system is not able to calm down and get ready for a new day.
-You feel more exhausted, so you need more energy — apparently, you eat more.
+If you sleep less, your nervous system cannot calm down and prepare for a new day.
+You feel more exhausted and need more energy — apparently, you eat more.
 There are many ways to sleep better without any pills.
-Try them, and you’ll certainly feel better.
+Try them, and you'll certainly feel better.

 3. Eat without distractions

 Make a healthy meal and find some time to just eat.
-Don’t watch TV, don’t read, and don’t scroll your social media feed.
-Just focus on eating, and you’ll notice much more about the taste of your meal.
-If you focus on what you eat, it will be easy to realise that even healthy food is tasty.
-You’ll also eat less because distractions don’t let you feel like you’re full.
+Don't watch TV, don't read, and don't scroll your social media feed.
+Just focus on eating, and you'll notice much more about the taste of your meal.
+Concentrating on what you eat will make it easy to realize that even healthy food is tasty.
+You'll also eat less because distractions don't make you feel full.

 4. Eat different food

 Our brain loves junk food because it combines different tastes and creates mixed feelings.
-Simply put, junk food looks interesting to our mind.
-Thus, if you want to forget about junk food, you have to entertain your receptors with something else.
+Simply put, junk food looks attractive to our minds.
+Thus, you must entertain your receptors with something else to forget about junk food.
 For example, eat carrots with hummus, and you will create that combination of crunchy and creamy that makes you think about pizza.
-Don’t be afraid of various spices: Try them, blend them, and you’ll see how they work wonders.
+Don't be afraid of various spices: Try them, blend them, and you'll see how they work wonders.

 5. Eat healthy snacks throughout the day

-When you skip your breakfast and work all day without taking a lunch break, it won’t make you lose weight.
-Quite the opposite, you’ll feel stressed out and really hungry, so when you get home, you’ll eat everything in the fridge.
+When you skip your breakfast and work all day without taking a lunch break, it won't make you lose weight.
+Quite the opposite, you'll feel stressed and starving, so when you get home, you'll eat everything in the fridge.
 To avoid overeating, snack often.

 Conclusion

-If you feel hungry and think about eating some junk food, it doesn’t mean that your body is starving.
-Big companies invest a lot of money in making addictive food so that you would want to return and eat it again.
+If you feel hungry and think about eating junk food, it doesn't mean your body is starving.
+Big companies invest a lot of money in making addictive food, so you would want to return and eat it again.
 The good news is that you can overcome this addiction by training your brain.
-Avoid stresses, get enough sleep, and you will not think about food so often.
-And don’t forget that healthy food can also be tasty!
-You should just give it a chance.
+Avoid stress, get enough sleep, and you will not think about food so often.
+And remember that healthy food can also be tasty!
+Give it a chance.